bschnitz/qute/README.md

 disable darkreader for the specified pattern, you must be sure to type it exactly like you did again for the `disable` command.

-To faciliate the invokation of darkreader it may be useful to define aliases (or keybindings if you like) in your `config.py`, e.g.:
+To facilitate the invokation of darkreader it may be useful to define aliases (or keybindings if you like) in your `config.py`, e.g.:

 ```python